www.lumen-perfectus.com

 Software

 Nearly all of this site's art, including the page-top banners, word marks, logos, icons, and other graphic elements were created with Photoshop or Adobe Illustrator.
 These two packages make a nice set-up for such work, although Illustrator is certainly overkill for what I need to do.
-As mentioned above, all image processing is done with Adobe Photoshop CS5.
+As the version we have is for the Windows OS, we no longer use it.
+As mentioned above, all image processing is done with Adobe Photoshop.

-The original Web site, hosted by Corecomm's Stratos.net, was created with Microsoft's FrontPage 2000.
-This was also used to create the early "draft" pages for Lumen Perfectus.
-We upgraded FrontPage 2003, but used it mainly as an HTML editor.
 All pages on the current site are hand-coded using any of several HTML-aware text editors.
-Our new site design is XHTML "strict" compliant.
-Older pages remaining from the our earlier design (mainly, the "wallpaper" pages) very likely comply with nothing.
-We've lots to do before even thinking about updating those pages.
+Our current site design is XHTML "strict" compliant.
+Older pages remaining from the our earlier design very likely comply with nothing, and the site isn't fluid or mobile friendly.
+We've lots to do before even thinking about rebuilding the site.

 I favor open-source software and use it whenever it offers good alternatives to commercial apps.
-Some excellent examples are OpenOffice, Smultron text editor, and FileZilla FTP client.
+Some excellent examples are LibreOffice (office 'suite') and FileZilla FTP client.
 Naturally I also use a number of commercial apps, along with some free- and share-ware.
-For serious work I use nothing from Microsoft or Symantec, as I simply can't afford the hassles.
-See our April, 2005 article for details of our Symantec debacle.

 Manufacturers' Links